gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome-0-0-1/index.md

 This is what we think are really exiting and is why we are building Gridsome.
 It will be the **perfect SPA & PWA front-end solution** for any headless CMS or content APIs.

-#### So whats next...
+#### Whats next

-In the next couple of months we're going to continue to improve the docs, add more Source & transformer plugins and fix reported bugs.
+In the next couple of months we're going to continue to improve the docs, create tutorials, add more source & transformer plugins and fix bugs.

 The project is more mature than the version tells you, but we're starting here and will try to get to 1.0 as fast as possible.

-#### Help this baby grow!
+#### Contribute to Gridsome

-It's just me and my brother working on this now, so any contribution is very welcome!
+It's currenly just two brothers working on this, so any contribution is very welcome.
+We're passionate about building a faster web and make website building fun again.
+Help us save the web from bloat!

+You can also support us by giving [a star on GitHub](https://github.com/gridsome/gridsome/stargazers) and spread the word :)